Walking away from a life that served me no more. My time spent in South East Asia and the lessons I learned

 Tim at the time was living in Vietnam and he kindly gave me directions to a local place where I could sit above the city for a much-needed break and after a bit of coaxing, he came along.
 We began to speak more in-depth about my life; my struggles through childhood; my parents’ addiction; being gay, the toll of poverty, and the six+ years of psychical abuse I suffered from my Mother’s boyfriend as I drained copious amounts of Johnnie Walker Red and some odd elixir that seemed to make me never shut-up.
 He asked me ‘what was next’ and I said ‘Angkor Wat, duh’.
 Which made his lips curl with delight exposing his rather charming southern smile.
 He made me promise that when I got to Siem Reap I would visit the Best Way for Children Organization, an orphanage his NGO, Feed Starving People sponsored.
 I obliged and we exchanged contact information departed and went our separate ways.

-Post visiting the Vietnam War Museum I wasn’t feeling so great about being an American, more specifically the tenants of what our society are supposedly built on; life, liberty, pursuit of happiness subscript capitalism and how everything seems to gravitate towards self worth being quantified in material possessions.
+Post visiting the Vietnam War Museum I wasn’t feeling so great about being an American, more specifically the tenants of what our society is supposedly built on; life, liberty, the pursuit of happiness subscript capitalism and how everything seems to gravitate towards self-worth being quantified in material possessions.
 More important then the thoughts coalescing in my head regarding my national/sub-sub-cultural identity; which happens to be further complicated by my cultural identity of being Black, I didn’t like myself, I didn’t like the person whom I become.